About Happy New Year

 Can I play Happy New Year on this page?

 Yes.
-This Happy New Year page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Happy New Year page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Happy New Year?
+Should I use letter notes or numbered notes for Happy New Year?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.